cchandre/pyhamsys/README.md

   - `step` : float
 	Step size.
   - `t_eval` : array_like or None, optional
-	Times at which to store the computed solution, must be sorted and equally spaced, and lie within `t_span`.
+	Times at which to store the computed solution, must be sorted, and lie within `t_span`.
 If None (default), use points selected by the solver.
   - `method` : string, optional
  	Integration methods are listed on [pyhamsys](https://pypi.org/project/pyhamsys/).
 	'BM4' is the default.